 It can be intimidating to take a stand on an issue at times, especially when you put it in writing, which we associate with permanence.
 Remember that you are allowed to change your mind!
 Simply indicate that with the new information raised in the discussion, you have changed your stance.
 Learning is about change.

-Other practical considerations for online discussions
+Other practical considerations for discussion board postings

 It can be frustrating to read through a busy discussion forum with lots of posts and replies.
 Make sure to create new threads if new topics evolve in the discussion.
 Subscribing to receive email alerts of new postings can help participants keep up with a conversation without checking back into the discussion forum repeatedly.
+You can configure the tool to receive alerts whenever a new post appears, or receive a daily summary of the posts.

 Responding to other posts